Article Collection

 Source Code Control System (SCCS)

 SCCS was one of the first tools developed to track changes in files during software development.
-It allowed users to retrieve any previous versions of the files it managed.
+It allowed users to retrieve any previous version of the files it managed.
 It was developed at Bell Labs beginning in late 1972 by Marc Rochkind for an IBM System/370 computer running OS/360.

 static char sccsid[] = "@(#)ls.c 8.1 (Berkeley) 6/11/93";

-Although sccsid is an archaic feature, searching for sccsid strings in a relatively modern /bin/ directory still shows some results:
+Although sccsids are an archaic feature, searching for sccsid strings in a relatively modern /bin/

 strings -f -- /bin/* | grep '@(#)'